Do you want a cookie?

 • Excess nutrients: Poor root growth; mainly above-ground parts of the plant grow; plants become more susceptible to diseases (especially fungal diseases!)

 An unfavourable supply of nutrients is not only related to fertilization, but also to soil conditions.
 Nutrient availability depends on the soil type and structure as well as soil health.
 Depending on the soil conditions, you can take measures to improve the soil and at the same time improve the nutrient availability in the soil.
-The no-dig method, in which you pile up organic material without digging up and disturbing the soil, gives you a particularly healthy and fertile soil.
+The No Dig Method, in which you pile up organic material without digging up and disturbing the soil, gives you a particularly healthy and fertile soil.

 The water supply also plays a role, as many nutrients (especially nitrogen) are transported to the plant roots by the mass flow of water.
 In dry conditions, plants therefore have a hard time getting nutrients and react by growing more roots (less above-ground growth and therefore slower development of your crops).